forensic-architecture/timemap/CONTRIBUTING.md

-# Contributing to TimeMap
+# Contributing to timemap

 Hi there!
-Thank you already, for taking the time to try and contribute and improve timemap.
-This document is the place to start on your journey.
+Thank you already, for taking the time to contribute and improve timemap.
+This document is right place to start.
 Read it thoroughly!

 ## What do I need to know to help?
 ### Javascript / React / Redux